 Let's dive into the details of process engineering and what this field entails.

 What is Process Equipment?

-Some examples of process equipment includes tanks for chemical reactions, such as fermentation, along with tanks designed for storing materials used in various processes.
-Filters, controllers, valves, and other auxiliary equipment is also considered a form of process equipment.
+Some examples of process equipment include tanks for chemical reactions, such as fermentation, along with tanks designed for storing materials used in various processes.
+Filters, controllers, valves, and other auxiliary equipment are also considered a form of process equipment.